Idimann/Bagira/README.md

 # Bagira
 - This is a simple hobby project
+- We use NNUE, self implemented, trained on stockfish training data.

 ## Style
 We follow the loose zig style guides.
 Use the zls formatter, even if it's annoying.